Father of Michigan school shooter found guilty of murder - ExBulletin

 Father of Michigan school shooter found guilty of murder

-James Crumbley, the father of the teenager who killed four students at a Michigan high school in 2021, was charged with involuntary manslaughter. #CNN #News
+James Crumbley, the father of the teenager who killed four students at a Michigan high school in 2021, was convicted of four counts of involuntary manslaughter, a charge that carries a maximum sentence of 15 years in prison, which would run concurrently. #CNN #News #JamesCrumbley #EthanCrumbley

 |